garuma/FriendTab/README.md

 FriendTab is a simple [Mono for Android](http://xamarin.com/monoforandroid) application to help you track what you owe to your friends and what they owe you.
 It's for those folks like me who like to keep things even.

 Alternatively, it's a testbed for various technique available in Android and put down in C# form.
-Since this project is licensed under the term of the *Apache License 2.0*, you are most welcome to dive into it and reuse whichever parts you want in your own projects.
+Since this project is licensed under the term of the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0), you are most welcome to dive into it and reuse whichever parts you want in your own projects.

 More info on the development on the introductory blog post: *TODO*

 Privacy Notice
 ==============

 FriendTab uses your email address and those of your contacts to uniquely identify persons.
-Since the system doesn't really care about those address, it **only** uses a MD5 hashed version of them.
-We don't mirror avatar pictures either.
+Since the system doesn't really care about those address, it **only** uses a MD5 hashed version of them which is enough for identification.

+It doesn't mirror avatar pictures either and will instead store the contact row ID and lookup ID to load them up when needed.

 In the end, the only clear bits that are stored in the database are the full name of your contacts and your geographical position when registering a new tab (and the location name if you put it).